 One in 6 Americans is sickened by food poisoning each year, and while it may involve flu-like symptoms, foodborne illness can cause severe and even life-threatening illnesses.

-"Food safety is an important investment in your entire family's health," said Dubost.
+"Easy-to-do, safe food handling practices protect everyone in the family from getting sick," says Mills.
+"That's a healthy investment for the new year."
 Young children and infants, pregnant women, older adults and people with chronic diseases such as diabetes are at an increased risk of food poisoning.

 Ensure your kitchen is equipped for food safety this coming year, and follow these simple steps to properly handle food and reduce your risk of food poisoning: